Phaze1D/Popdris/README.md

 and open the game at `localhost:8080`.

 ## Instructions
+- Objective is not to hit the top border and get as many points as possible
-- Move bubble by pressing and moving the pointer either up down left or right (can only move one step at a time)
+- Move a bubble by pressing and moving the mouse either up down left or right (can only move one step at a time)
 - Pop bubbles by tapping on a group of 3 or more bubbles of the same color
-- Objective is not to hit the top border and get as many points as possible

 ## Build With
 - [PixiJS](http://www.pixijs.com/) Javascript Game Engine